-Find out how Radware’s DDoS protection solutions and Emergency Response Team (ERT) helped organizations detect and mitigate against today’s attacks.
+Find out how Radware’s DDoS protection solutions and Emergency Response Team (ERT) helped organizations detect, protect and mitigate against today’s threats and attacks.

 The history of IT and IT security is full of an evolving series of products designed to keep a company secure.
 Far more recent is the understanding that detection is insufficient; preparation and remediation just as important.
 In other words, it's not just about avoiding injury, but also stopping the bleeding ASAP.
 This paper outlines and underscores the importance of moving beyond a piecemeal approach to cyber security both in terms of technology and people.

 One of the world’s largest airlines loses revenue when cyber-attacking bots act as faux buyers, thereby locking up seats and preventing it from distinguishing between the good bots that help it prosper in e-commerce and the malicious ones that force flights to takeoff only partially full.
 What technology did the airline rely on to distinguish the good guys from the bad?

 The Chicago-based firm, Server Central, routinely identifies network and

 distributed denial of service attacks, which occur as frequently as

 every few days and range from small protocol floods to full-blown DDoS

 attack campaigns designed to extort money.
 After the victim pays up, the